-- ▶ IFRS 15, Revenue from Contracts with Customers - ► IFRS 9, Financial Instruments - ► IFRS 16, Leases - ► Amendments to IAS 7, Statement of Cash Flows
+- ► IFRS 15, Revenue from Contracts with Customers

+- ► IFRS 9, Financial Instruments

+- ► IFRS 16, Leases

+- ► Amendments to IAS 7, Statement of Cash Flows

+- ► IFRS 17, Insurance Contracts

 In May 2014, the IASB issued IFRS 15, Revenue from Contracts with Customers.
 This new standard specifies how and when companies reporting under IFRS will recognize revenue as well as providing users of financial statements with more informative and relevant disclosures.
 IFRS 15 supersedes IAS 18, Revenue, IAS 11, Construction Contracts and a number of revenue-related interpretations.
 While this standard applies to nearly all contracts with customers, the main exceptions are leases, financial instruments and insurance contracts.
 In September 2015, the IASB issued the amendment "Effective Date of IFRS 15", which defers the effective date of IFRS 15 by one year to fiscal years beginning on or after January 1, 2018.
 Earlier adoption is permitted.
 The Company decided that IFRS 15 will not be adopted early and is currently evaluating the impact of IFRS 15, in conjunction with all amendments to the standard, on its Consolidated Financial Statements.
-Based on findings the Company obtained so far, it expects differences to the current accounting mainly in the calculation of the transaction price for health care services provided.
+Based on findings the Company obtained so far, it expects differences from the current accounting mainly in the calculation of the transaction price for health care services provided.
 IFRS 15 requires the consideration of implicit price concessions when determining the transaction price.
 This will lead to a corresponding decrease of revenue from health care services and thus, the implicit price concessions will no longer be included in selling, general and administrative expenses as an allowance for doubtful accounts.
 The first analysis of this issue showed a decrease of revenue by approximately 2-3% without any effect on net income.
 A more detailed quantification of the impact of IFRS 15 is not yet possible.
-The Company is also evaluating accounting policy options and transition methods of IFRS 15.
+The Company expects to implement IFRS 15 using the cumulative effect method and is continuing to evaluate accounting policy options.
+The Company intends to apply IFRS 15 only to open contracts as of January 1, 2018.